-According to researcher, Kristin Neff PhD, humans have two systems.
-One is the old reptilian fight or flight system that releases cortisol and adrenaline and stress into the body.
-This system is necessary at times for physical survival, but when it is used for psychological survival it most often promotes dis-ease.
+According to the researcher, Kristin Neff PhD, humans have two systems.
+The first one is the old reptilian fight or flight system that releases cortisol and adrenaline and stress into the body.
+Even though this system is necessary at times for physical survival, when it is used for psychological survival, it most often promotes dis-ease.
 Another, the mammalian care-providing system, releases the natural and good feeling substances oxytocin and endorphins into the body.
-Below is a self compassion meditation suggested by Neff to expand this system during times of perceived stress, as a self-guided therapy for anxiety and depression.
+Below is a self-compassion meditation suggested by Neff to expand this system during times of perceived stress, as a self-guided therapy for anxiety and depression.

-Hold yourself in a compassionate way (place your hands on your heart or stroke your arm or cheek).
-Feel the warmth and care as if it is being provided by a good friend.
+Next, hold yourself in a compassionate way (place your hands on your heart or stroke your arm or cheek).
+Feel the warmth and care as if a good friend is providing it.

-i.
-I am aware that I am suffering; or this is really hard right now.
+- I am aware that I am suffering, or this is really hard right now.

-Watch Kristin Neff, PhD.’s excellent 20 minute Ted Talk on the research and practice of self-compassion.
+Watch Kristin Neff, PhD.’s excellent 6-minute TEDTalk on the three components of self-compassion.